TowerBuilders/learning-center/docs/runningNode/runningNode.md

 ```
 $ make all
 ```
-After building the source code sucessfully, you should see two executable programs:
+After building the source code successfully, you should see two executable programs:
 - `ontology`: the node program/command line program for node control.
 - `tools/sigsvr`: (optional) Ontology Signature Server - sigsvr is a RPC server for signing transactions for some special requirements.
 Detailed docs can be found [here](https://github.com/ontio/documentation/blob/master/docs/pages/doc_en/Ontology/sigsvr_en.md).